rjsears/Pool_Fill_Control/README.md

 <i>Raspberry Pi / Arduino / Python / Alexa Project to automate pump management and filling of swimming pool along with tracking of various temperature and humidity sensors, smart water meters and more.
 Includes Flask based Web Interface and Alexa Skill.</i>
 <br><br>

-This software is not really intended to be "plug-and-play" but rather sharing of code, hardware and sensor ideas that you can use as a starting point in your own pool management system. *Enjoy!*
+This software is not really intended to be "plug-and-play" but rather sharing of code, hardware and sensor ideas that you can use as a starting point in your own pool management and/or home automation system. *Enjoy!*

-While this readme is more specific to the code portion of the project, an [in-depth writeup of the entire project](https://www.hackster.io/user3424878278/pool-fill-control-119ab7) from start to finish is available on Hackster.io with tons more detail and pictures!
+While this readme is pretty specific to the code portion of the project, an [in-depth writeup of the entire project](https://www.hackster.io/user3424878278/pool-fill-control-119ab7) from start to finish is available on Hackster.io with tons more detail and pictures!
+I have tried to include the different parts of the system in this readme, and over time I will expand this readme to include more about the project.

 <br>